Dave-team/Knowledge-base/Business-Intelligence/User adoption.md

 - Do you have any other questions or requests about Looker or data at the company more broadly?

 ### Data champions
-Create a hub and spoke model where each team has data champions that can help answering questions and drive adoption in their teams.
+Create a hub and spoke model where each team has data champions
+- They can: support with training, business analytics support, answering questions on Slack, minimal changes to LookML, and drive adoption in their teams.
 - They arise organically because they are keen on diving in data and gathering data for their respective teams.
 Keen an eye out via the Looker user engagement dashboards
 - We will provide them with the support they need and we’ll hold regular feedback session and get their input to guide our roadmap.
 E.g. regular consulting 1:1 work